 Home schooling is an option open to all SOFA-sponsored active duty military, DOD civilians and contractors.
 You children may be eligible for auxiliary services offered by DODEA-Europe.
 Contact the SLO for more information and to connect with homeschool groups.

-Many programs are available through Morale Welfare and Recreation (MWR) services.
+Many programs are available through Morale Welfare and Recreation (MWR)'s Child and Youth Programs .
 Contact MWR to enroll.
-Note that waitlists are probable, so get started early!
+Note that waitlists are enevitable, so get started early!

 - School-Age Care (SAC), Youth Programs, Teen Programs – Offered for children in kindergarten through high school, these programs focus on a variety of enrichment activities.
 Before- and after-school care is available, as well as activities on holidays and during summer break.